webguru103/smooch-docs/pages/faq/index.md

 # Smooch FAQ

-Smooch makes it a cinch to add conversational capabilities to your product or business.
+Smooch makes it easy to add conversational capabilities to your product or business.
 In these docs you'll find everything you need to use our platform, the Smooch Conversation Cloud.

 ## Getting Started with Smooch